 We have found that our values of leadership, collaboration, creativity, commitment, stewardship and effectiveness are essential to meeting this rewarding challenge.
 The opportunity to see the results of our daily actions positively impact so many people's lives is an especially rewarding aspect of working at CADA.

 I hope that you find your employment at CADA to be fulfilling and worthwhile.

 Sincerely,

-Wendy S. Saunders Executive Director
+Marc de la Vergne Wendy S. Saunders Interim Executive Director

 Table of Contents